godotengine/godot-docs/tutorials/rendering/multiple_resolutions.rst

 .. note::

-   On this page, *window* refers to the screen area alloted to your game by the system, while *viewport* refers to the root object (accessible from ``get_tree().root``) which the game controls to fill this screen area.
+   On this page, *window* refers to the screen area allotted to your game by the system, while *viewport* refers to the root object (accessible from ``get_tree().root``) which the game controls to fill this screen area.
    This viewport is a :ref:`Window <class_Window>` instance.
 Recall from the